 Dare to Think Different

-Attend the 2020 Inclusion Conference and learn from experts who will demonstrate how to guide, influence, and manage change to create inclusive experiences.
-Network with like-minded colleagues, learn from expert speakers, and attend life-changing workshops, coaching sessions, and focused information labs.
-It’s the best two-day investment you can make to achieve accelerated personal and professional growth on critical issues affecting all practitioners.
+Learn from expert speakers, network with dedicated colleagues, and attend life-changing workshops, sessions, and special events.
+It’s the best two-day investment you can make to achieve accelerated personal and professional growth on critical issues affecting health care practice.

 Who Should Attend?

-The conference is designed for all practitioners involved in patient care, education and research: midwives, advanced practice nurses, physician assistants, medical assistants, nurses, health educators, administrative staff, and support staff.
+The conference is designed for all those involved in patient care, education and research: midwives, advanced practice nurses, physician assistants, medical assistants, nurses, health educators, administrative staff, and support staff.

 - Understand and learn from attendees and speakers who embody different identities, experiences, and beliefs